Driver In Deadly Alpine Crash suicidal: Media - UrduPoint

 Prosecutors said the 27-year-old man was suicidal after realising what he had done following Sunday's crash in the northern Italian village of Lutago, the daily Corriere della Sera newspaper reported.

+The lawyer said the driver stopped his sports car after the accident and tried to revive one of the victims before emergency crews arrived.

+Three people were still in intensive care on Monday, according to media reports.

-The accident happened just after the group of German tourists had got off a shuttle bus taking them back to their hotel from a nightclub in the early hours of Sunday morning.
+The accident happened just after the group of German skiers had got off a shuttle bus taking them back to their hotel from a nightclub in the early hours of Sunday morning.

 Witnesses said the car was travelling so fast that the force of the impact threw some of the victims several yards into the air.